zhol0777/1.2og_pcb_clone/README.md

       * The right shift key might still be at where it would be at 19.02mm spacing.
 The left shift key, i'm not sure, I just placed it where it would have been at 19.02mm spacing.
     * 18.978mmm on modifier keys in the bottom row (not sure if spacebar key is affected)
   * all of this is ignored in favor of sticking with plate dimensions or expected plate dimensions, which are 19.02mm x 19.02mm spacing, EXCEPT
-    * the horizontal bezel that separates the function row from the rest of the board is 0.002mm shorter than you expect, and the plate reflects this
+    * 19.0224mm y-axis spacing between the function row and regular key cluster
 * lightbar mounting holes on PCB are slightly off-spec, and in here are plated m3 (edge cuts seem to imply the hole is a bit wider).
 * lightbar can now connected to PCB through a molex pico ezmate cable. if you don't like it, you can assemble without it, and solder the s3b connector on yourself.
 * split backspace and split right shift are included, in case anyone is wants to make a plate that supports those switches.
 ISO left shift and enter are not included due to laziness.